 Campaign opens and clicks don’t tell the whole story, though, because they don’t indicate what’s going on outside of your subscribers’ inboxes.
 To measure subscriber engagement, you should also consider subscribers’ purchase activity, website visits, website visit duration, and social media shares.

-There are a few things you can do to increase positive engagement with subscribers.
+That said, here are a few things you can do to increase positive engagement with your campaigns.

 Test your content, subject line, and send times.